CHAPTER 77 BWV 120a Herr Gott, Beherrscher aller Dinge

 The original text called upon health and blessing to attend our secular authority as justice and faith coalesce in the administration of good government.
 That for the wedding cantata carries much the same theme but is more specific, addressing the bridal couple’s relationship with God—-guide them and instruct them in Your word, that which promises Your support for all who love You.
 There are some modifications to the solo line, particularly around bars 31 where the prayer for divine guidance is made more melodically expressive.
 But the work required to adapt this splendid movement for its wedding context remains minimal.

 The form is that of modified ternary, the middle section beginning at bar 43 and the A section returning from bar 65.
 This is, despite the energetic motion of the solo violin, a gentle and deeply personal movement, seeming to fit better in the context of a wedding than that of municipal elections.
 The two features which remain in the memory are the endlessly inventive and spiritually supportive obbligato line and the theme from the very first bar.
-Almost a leit motive, this little idea, made movingly expressive by the rising chromatic movement in the bass, conveys a strong personal sense of commitment to the Lord.
+This little idea, made movingly expressive by the rising chromatic movement in the bass, conveys a strong personal sense of commitment to the Lord.

 The sinfonia which would later, and with considerable flourish, begin the council election celebratory cantata C 29, is here used to introduce the second part of the wedding observance.
 Much has been written of Bach’s pragmatic ability to choose a composition initially designed to fit a particular instrumental or vocal medium perfectly and to transform it so that it becomes equally effective in another.